Hits Radio Lincolnshire: Transmitters

-The main transmitter 102.2 FM signal comes from the Belmont transmitting station.
-It also has lower-powered frequencies in Grantham, south of the town near the bypass, on 96.7 FM and Trent View Flats (near the John Leggott College) in Scunthorpe on 97.6 FM.
-Lincs FM can be clearly heard in northern Nottinghamshire and eastern South Yorkshire.
+The main transmitter 102.2 FM signal came from the Belmont transmitting station.
+It also had lower-powered frequencies in Grantham, south of the town near the bypass, on 96.7 FM and Trent View Flats (near the John Leggott College) in Scunthorpe on 97.6 FM.Lincs FM could be clearly heard in northern Nottinghamshire and eastern South Yorkshire.
 The Belmont transmitter relays Digital One and in 2015 a local Lincolnshire multiplex was launched from the site.
 This operates on the old MXR frequency 12B.
-The Lincs FM Group broadcasting engineer is Andy Langford.
+The Lincs FM Group broadcasting engineer was Andy Langford.

 On 3 April 2023, Lincs FM's FM frequencies were replaced with a relay of Greatest Hits Radio Lincolnshire, with Lincs FM continuing on DAB.